 This decade, things are simply going to become more powerful.
-This holds true especially in the fintech sector, where technology is redefining conventions.
-With digitization and the reach of portable devices and the internet, banks and finance companies are increasingly looking for ways to keep up with trends, retain customers and attract new.
+This holds especially in the fintech sector, where technology is redefining conventions.
+With digitization and the reach of portable devices and the internet, banks and finance companies are increasingly looking for ways to keep up with trends, retain customers, and attract new.

 For those of you who didn’t know, the fintech sector is expected to become a $7mn industry by the year 2021 (at the rate of 20.5%).
-Besides, the amount of investments in this sector numbered to $55.3bn in the year 2019.
+Besides, the number of investments in this sector numbered to $55.3bn in the year 2019.

 However, developing a software application for a fintech solution is one of the complex processes as it involves tons of crucial aspects.
 Even a minor bug, if not detected at the right time, could lead to data breach or compromise of confidential information or even online threats.

 Today, some of the major developments happen in the following fintech fields:

 To deliver what customers expect out of fintech companies, fintech developers have to incorporate a myriad of technologies whose functions have to be complementary.

 Some of the most disruptive techs implemented in the development of fintech software applications include:

 For a fintech solution to be seamless, the entire ecosystem of functions and operations have to be precisely working.
 Several key factors have to be considered at the time of ideation so that the development phase could be comparatively seamless.